izivkov/gshock_api/README.rst

 gshock_api
 ================

+# Announcement

+The library now supports sending application-level notifications to watches that support it, namely:

+* DW-H5600
+* GBD-H2000
+* GBD-200
+* GBD-100
+* GBD-800
+* GBD-100BAR
+* GBX-100

+The new API is the \:code:`send_app_notification` function.
+See how to use it in the \:code:`api_test.py` script.

+Only the **DW-H5600** watch has been tested.
+If you have any of the watches supporting notifications, please let me know your findings.

 Overview
 ========
 This is a **Python API library** for G-Shock watches that support Bluetooth Low Energy (BLE) communication.